 - Wash the tomatoes well to remove the residues completely.

 - And cut each of the tomatoes into pieces and add them into the pan without water or oil.

-- Now add the slice of onion, garlic, clove and cinnamon powder and mix it well for a minute.
+- Now add the slice of onion, garlic, clove, and cinnamon powder and mix it well for a minute.

-- Then close the pan with a lid and let the ingredients cook for 10 to 20 minutes in the medium flame.
+- Then close the pan with a lid and let the ingredients cook for 10 to 20 minutes on medium flame.
 Check them once in 10 minutes to see whether you get enough water from the tomatoes itself.
 If not, you can add water (1/4 of a cup) to them.